cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ### Overview

-This repo contains Terraform resources that will deploy the following development tools into your Kubernetes infrastructure:
+This repo contains Terraform resources that will deploy the following development tools into your IKS or OpenShift infrastructure.

 - IBM Container Service Cluster (3 nodes)
 - Create *dev*,*test*,*staging* and *tools* namespaces